-Santa Cruz conducted an extensive Community Program Planning process that included 60 meetings including workgroup meetings and focus groups with Latinos, consumers, family members, veterans, youth and the LGBTQ populations.
-We established the priority population from the information gathered in these groups, and through workgroup discussions the stakeholders selected the priority populations.
+In Spring 2020, Santa Cruz will conduct an extensive Community Program Planning process that included community stakeholder meetings including workgroup meetings and focus groups with Latinos, consumers, family members, homeless, veterans, youth and the LGBTQ populations.
+Prior CPPs established the priority population from the information gathered in these groups, and through workgroup discussions the stakeholders selected the priority populations.
 However, based on the regulations passed in October 2015, PEI does not have the Counties identify "priority populations".